GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 #### `group`

-This allows you to name your various reporting endpoints.
+The `group` property names your various reporting endpoints.
 Use these names to direct a subset of your reports.
 For instance, in the `Cross-Origin-Embedder-Policy` directive you can specify the relevant endpoint by providing the group name to `report-to=`.
 For example: